 - You already have Docker installed.
-If you still need to do this, follow the Docker Installation documentation - You have Home Assistant up and running - You are comfortable with some tinkering.
-This is a pre-req for AppDaemon too!
+If you still need to do this, follow the Docker Installation documentation - · You have Home Assistant up and running - You are comfortable with some tinkering.
+This is a pre-req for AppDaemon too! - You're not running on a Raspberry Pi.
+See the install page for further information.

-5.4 Testing your System
+5.3 Testing your System